-The CMRC has advised the Accounting Officer and the Board, during the year, on significant current and emerging risk issues and actions to mitigate such risks, including adjustments to the risk policy to support management of historically high gilt redemption cash flows in a relatively less liquid market environment, against a backdrop of changing regulations.
-The CMRC also paid particular attention to the performance of fixed income trading amongst major banks and the potential benefits and risks of new counterparties.
-The CMRC met six times during 2019-2020.
+The CMRC has advised the Accounting Officer and the Board, during the year, on significant current and emerging risk issues and actions to mitigate such risks, including the impact of the COVID-19 pandemic and adjustments to the risk policy to support management of historically high gilt redemption cash flows in a relatively less liquid market environment, against a backdrop of changing regulations.
+The CMRC also paid particular attention to the potential benefits and risks of new counterparties.
+The CMRC met seven times during 2020-2021.